yazz/VisualJS/README.md

 ### Does Visual Javascript work offline?
 Yes!
 One of the great things about Visual Javascript is that it can be run offline in your own datacenter, or on your own PC, totally disconnected from the internet.
-We have even seen Visual Javascript running on a standalone disconnected Raspberry PI.
+We have even seen Visual Javascript running on a standalone disconnected Raspberry PI

 ### How does Visual Javascript compare to Bubble.io?
-As of January 2020 Bubble is a hosted web app builder, one of the first great online CRUD app builders.
+As of March 2021 Bubble is a hosted web app builder, one of the first great online CRUD app builders

 ### Is there community for Visual Javascript?
-You can join us here http://Visual Javascript-workspace.slack.com
+You can join us here https://join.slack.com/t/slack-lww3757/shared_invite/zt-oncgz9v8-2kgZPQhPp0kxBJUE~kPBaw